CodeDifferently/lecture-slides/lectures/html/css/what-is-css/content.md

 -
 -
 ### What is CSS and why do we use it?
-* CSS stands for Cascading Style Sheets.
-They are stored in external CSS files
+* CSS stands for Cascading Style Sheets
-* CSS describes how the HTML elements are to be styled
 * CSS saves a lot of work.
 It can control the layout of multiple web pages all at once